Kinetic Theory of Chiral Active Disks: Odd Transport and Torque Density: Introduction

 Although the recent literature on the hydrodynamics of chiral fluids is rapidly growing \cite{fruchart2023odd, huang2025anomalous}, derivations or analytical predictions of odd transport coefficients remain scarce.
 Recently, hydrodynamic equations for chiral active fluids were derived~\cite{Marconi2026hydrodynamics} from the Langevin dynamics of chiral particles subject to odd interactions~\cite{caprini2025Bubble}, i.e., effective transverse forces that generate a net torque~\cite{caporusso2024phase,caprini2025modeling,digregorio2025phase,guo2026tuning}.
 This work showed that chiral fluids are not only characterized by odd viscosity---as assumed in most hydrodynamic treatments---but also by a chirality-induced torque density~\cite{lee2025odd, braverman2021topological, fruchart2023odd}.
-However, in that framework, odd viscosity is introduced on symmetry grounds rather than derived microscopically.
-To the best of our knowledge, Ref.~\onlinecite{eren2025collisional} provides the only theoretical prediction of odd viscosity arising from many-body interactions, obtained via linear-response theory in the dilute limit for rotating particles undergoing binary collisions.
+However, odd viscosity is often introduced phenomenologically, on symmetry grounds, rather than derived microscopically from the underlying many-body physics.
+Notable exceptions are Ref.~\onlinecite{eren2025collisional}, which used linear-response theory to obtain an interaction-induced odd viscosity in the dilute limit for rotating particles undergoing binary collisions, and Ref.~\onlinecite{lier2026chapman}, which developed a Chapman--Enskog theory of energy- and momentum-conserving chirally colliding hard disks.

 Here, we present one of the first analytical studies predicting transport coefficients for chiral fluids.
 We derive explicit expressions for the torque density, odd viscosity, odd thermal conductivity, and odd self-diffusivity within a kinetic theory in which chirality arises solely from the collision-induced injection of orbital angular momentum.
 Motivated by granular systems, particle collisions are dissipative yet inject energy transversely to the line connecting the particle centers (see Fig.~\ref{fig: collision} for an illustration).
 This collision rule is the instantaneous analog of odd interactions, where a transverse interparticle force represents, at a coarse-grained level, the effective coupling between two rotating particles.
 Such forces may be mediated by hydrodynamic interactions in a surrounding fluid or arise from the rotational friction of granular spinners.